This is a sponsored article by BMBI:

 Developed and run by MRA Research, the BMBI – a brand of the Builders Merchants Federation – is a monthly index of builders’ merchant sales, and the most reliable, up-to-date measure of Repair, Maintenance, and Improvement (RMI) activity in the UK.
 The index is based on actual sales from GfK’s Builders’ Merchant Point of Sale Tracking Data, which captures value sales out to builders from generalist builders’ merchants, accounting for over 80% of total sales from builders’ merchants throughout Great Britain.
 An in-depth review, which includes commentary by sector experts, is provided each quarter.

-January’s BMBI report, published in March, is available to download at www.bmbi.co.uk.
+July’s BMBI report, published in September, is available to download at www.bmbi.co.uk.

 To get weekly updates from DGB sent to your inbox, enter your email address in the space below to subscribe: